martaaib/TFM_Marta_Ibanez/README.md

 | Script file | Description |
 | ----------------------------- | ----------------------- |
-kaiju_graphs.R | Script used to analyse results from kaiju of main metagenomic analysis from C. pipiens and G. affinis. |
+kaiju_analysis.R | Script used to analyse results from kaiju of main metagenomic analysis from C. pipiens and G. affinis. | kaiju_graphs.R | Script used to analyse results from kaiju of main metagenomic analysis from C. pipiens and G. affinis. | QA_control.R | Script used to analyse results from from the sensitivity analysis. | pipeline_graphs.R | Scripts used to make graphs to show effectiveness of the bioinformatics pipeline. |